Kells2234/streaming-01-getting-started/README.md

 ## General Recommendations and Troubleshooting

-The following are general recommendations and troubleshooting tips.

 ### Issue: VS Code - No Source Control Icon

-Suggestion: If you're in VS Code, and you don't see the Source Control icon with a blue bubble, right-click on the sidebar icons, and make sure "Source Control" is checked.

 ### Issue: VS Code wants to install an extension

-If VS Code suggests an extension, it's often good to go ahead and try it.
-Do a search on the extension to learn more.
-VS Code suggestions are usually helpful.

 ## Additional Resources